dotnet/docs-maui/docs/fundamentals/single-project.md

 - Access to platform-specific APIs and tools when required.
 - A single cross-platform app entry point.

-.NET MAUI single project is enabled using multi-targeting and the use of SDK-style projects in .NET 6.
+.NET MAUI single project is enabled using multi-targeting and the use of SDK-style projects.

 ## Resource files